epsilon537/boxlambda/docs/installation.md

 - Install the required Python packages if not already installed.
 - Update the PATH environment variable to include the required tools.

+The script is easy to follow.
+The tools versions used are specified inside the script.

 If you have multiple BoxLambda workspaces, you only need to activate the tools environment in one of them.

+If you want to force a reinstall of the tools, source the script with the `-r` option.

 To deactivate the environment again, enter `deactivate`.